 LOGIN HELP: Having trouble logging in?
 Use Login HELP in the Login box to your left.

 SPANISH: Bienvenidos a nuestro sistema modificado de pago de beneficios de New Hampshire.
 Nuestra versión en español estará disponible en los próximos meses.
 Si usted necesita ayuda en su idioma, por favor póngase en contacto con su Oficina Local de Empleo de New Hampshire o llame al 1-800-266-2252.

-Starting Thursday 6/28/2018 any claimant who attended the Eligibility Rights Interview on Monday and was selected for the RESEA program will be required to self-schedule their mandatory RESEA 1 on 1 meetings.
-You can do this by logging into New Hampshire's Unemployment Insurance System (NHUIS) and review your upcoming mandatory appointment schedules to see if you are required to schedule a mandatory RESEA 1 on 1 Meeting.
+Claimant selected for the RESEA program are required to self-schedule their mandatory RESEA 1 on 1 meetings.
+You can do this by logging into New Hampshire's Unemployment Insurance System (NHUIS) and select the ‘Click here to schedule your meeting’ link.

 To use this system, you must first register to set up your login name and password.
 Once registered, you will need to login to access all online services.
 Online services include: filing a new application for unemployment benefits, reopening an existing claim, filing for weekly continued claims against your claim, access to correspondence, viewing information about your claim, etc. This website cannot be accessed using multiple open browsers or tabs at the same time.
 If you attempt to enter data or access information using multiple browsers or tabs, you will automatically be logged out from all sessions.
 You may also receive an error message explanation on some of the browser tabs where this website is open.

 WHAT TO EXPECT - Filing a new claim for benefits